CIS5650-Fall-2024/Project1-CUDA-Flocking/README.md

 ## Introduction

-In this project, I started to learn how to write CUDA kernel functions and how to invoke them.
-The project simulates flocking behavior based on Craig Reynold's artificial life program, for which a SIGGRAPH paper was written in 1989.
+In this project, I simulate flocking behavior for a 200 x 200 x 200 cube of scattered boids by using CUDA kernel functions to calculate their position and velocity on each dT.
+Based on Craig Reynold's artificial life program, for which a SIGGRAPH paper was written in 1989, the following three behaviors are implemented:

+1. cohesion - boids move towards the perceived center of mass of their neighbors
+2. separation - boids avoid getting to close to their neighbors
+3. alignment - boids generally try to move with the same direction and speed as their neighbors

+In the simulation results, the color of each particle is a representation of its velocity.

 ## Part 1.
 Naive Boids Simulation

 Include screenshots, analysis, etc. (Remember, this is public, so don't put anything here that you don't want to share with the world.)